Greetings, Vineyard Marysville!

 - We now have the rows of chairs spread out approximately 6 feet apart in the sanctuary.
 We plan to keep 3 empty chairs between each family and household.
 This will limit the capacity of our auditorium.
 We plan to have additional seating in the foyer as needed.

 - We will greet each one enthusiastically but from a distance – without hugs or handshakes.

 - We will continue to encourage online giving for both those who attend in person and online.
 However, we will have a collection basket in the foyer for those who prefer to give in person.

-- When we serve communion, we will use single serve communion packs, so multiple people do not come into contact with the same surfaces.
+- We will continue to serve communion on the 2nd and 4th Sundays of the month.
+For communion, we’re now providing single serve communion packs, so multiple people do not come into contact with the same surfaces.

-- The nursery, while not manned at this point in time, will still be available for nursing moms and parents with young children.
-We will sanitize everything thoroughly after each service.
+- The nursery, while not manned through June, will still be available for nursing moms and parents with young children.
+We will sanitize everything thoroughly before and after every service.

 - The building will be thoroughly cleaned and sanitized prior to Sunday morning.
 We will also have church volunteers clean after each service, sanitizing bathrooms and other critical areas.
 Additionally, we’re having the entire building thoroughly cleaned and sanitized every Friday by a cleaning service.
 Contact Erin Wallace, our church admin, if you have any questions about what measures we’re taking and what products we’re using.

 Don’t hesitate to contact us if you have any questions or concerns about the following guidelines.
 We realize that some people will feel like we’re too cautious and moving too slowly, while others will feel like we’re moving too quickly and not taking enough precautions.
 We want you to know that a lot of discussion and prayer went into this letter.
 It will continue to be evaluated on a week by week basis.
 We’re trying our best to balance the importance of gathering for worship with concern for public health.
 Let’s work to honor each other in our differing views and continue to pray for our leaders, church family and community.